Skip to main content

 Habits are so inter-related and deeply entrenched in an organization that they can be hard to isolate and to break.
 Sometimes, it takes a crisis to create impetus for fundamental change.
 Great leaders leverage such crises.

 Generally, consumers’ buying habits are better predictors of purchases than their demographics and intentions.
 To shape customer habits, the key is to sandwich a new habit you wish to nurture, between existing habits or familiar routines.
-Find out how retail giant, Target, successfully used habits for their sales and marketing effort, and how radio stations use habits to introduce and popularize new songs.
+You can find out how retail giant, Target, successfully used habits for their sales and marketing effort, and how radio stations use habits to introduce and popularize new songs from our full version of The Power of Habit summary.

 Habits of Societies

 Habits are also a big part of how social movements start, spread and become lasting social change.
 Using the examples of the American civil rights movement, and other social issues, Duhigg brings to life the 3 essential parts of a social movement at work – the habits of friendship, the habits of communities, and social habits.
-We’ll outline the key concepts here.
-Do check out the book or our complete 11-page summary for more details.
+We’ll outline the key concepts here but you can get more details from our 11-page summary.

 The Power of Habits summary_social habits